nurcinozer/100-days-of-Web3/02_dApp_and_Intro_to_Smart_Contracts/README.md

 I used this post to understand Dapp and its connection with Ethereum: <b>A Guide to Ethereum Dapps</b> (https://www.freecodecamp.org/news/what-is-a-dapp-a-guide-to-ethereum-dapps/)

-#📝 My highlights on this post
+# :pencil: My highlights on this post

 - Ethereum removes the need for a third party to handle transactions between peers.
 Since the middle man is replaced by code, all kinds of costs are reduced, including time and money.
 <br />